Pylons/pyramid/docs/designdefense.rst

 database.
 In this situation, the graph being traversed is actually less a "model graph" than a site structure.

 But the point is ultimately moot.
-If you use :mod:`pyramid`, and you don't want to model your application in terms of traversal, you needn't use it at all.
+If you use :app:`Pyramid`, and you don't want to model your application in terms of traversal, you needn't use it at all.
 Instead, use :term:`URL dispatch` to map URL paths to views.